jeeves-sh/jeeves-shell/docs/rich.md

 [:material-github: textualize/rich](https://github.com/textualize/rich) is a modern library for formatting shell output that we recommend using with `jeeves`.

-!!! info "Installation"
+!!! success "Installation"
-    It will be installed as an optional dependency of `jeeves-shell[all]`.
+    It will be installed as a dependency of `jeeves-shell`.

 ![Rich Logo](https://github.com/textualize/rich/raw/master/imgs/logo.svg)